Scytodes: Spitting

 The spitting from which its common name derives is used as a method of trapping prey or escaping predators.
 Scytodes glue is made in a large gland in the cephalothorax where venom is synthesized in the front of the gland and the glue is produced in the back of gland.
 Sticky glue is expelled from their fangs from a small opening in their chelicerae and can be shot up to 4 -10 body lengths from the spider.
 Scytodes spit their glue in a zigzag pattern to trap their prey to a substrate.
 Though, for many years it was thought that the glue contained venom that diffused into the prey, researchers now believe that the glue does not contain any toxic properties.
 Once the whole prey is trapped to the ground, the spider then bites the prey with a venomous bite to kill it.

 Diet

 Scytodes primarily feed on soft bodied insects such as moths, other spiders, mosquitoes, silverfish and crickets.
-Scytodes typically hunt their prey, however scavenging behaviour has been observed to happen rarely.
+They typically hunt their prey, however scavenging behaviour has been observed to happen rarely.
 When scavenging occurs a spider will not spit on the prey as the glue is energetically expensive to produce.

-Fossil Record
+Fossil record

 One of the oldest fossils of an extinct species of Scytodes is Scytodes weitschati (Wunderlich 1993) found in Baltic amber dating to the Eocene 43 million years ago.
 Its morphology is similar to that of Scytodes seen today.